Javascript SDK

 Analytics.js automatically tracks users across subdomains.
 The anonymousId value is set on the top-level domain, so users will maintain a consistent anonymousId value across subdomains.
 This is true regardless of whether different snippets with different writekeys are implemented across those subdomains.

-If you want to track users across top-level domains, check out our cross-domain tracking documentation.
+If you want to track users across top-level domains, see our Cross-Domain Tracking documentation.

 UTM Tracking